User Manual

 Event Management - Event Types and Uses

-In Kuika's Process Automation module, event management plays an important role for triggering business processes and responding to specific events.
-Events enable actions to be taken according to certain situations in workflows.
-For example, they are used for scenarios such as a process that needs to be automatically triggered on a specific date and time, or a step that is waiting for a specific input from the user.
-Event types are activated at different stages of business processes and support the dynamic and efficient operation of the processes.
+In Kuika's Process Automation module, event management plays a key role in triggering business processes and responding to specific events.
+Events enable actions to be taken based on specific conditions in workflows.
+For example, they are used for scenarios such as a process that needs to be triggered automatically at a specific date and time, or a step that waits for specific input from the user.
+Event types come into play at different stages of business processes, supporting dynamic and efficient operation of the processes.

 Event Types and Uses